karimomar71/Final-Project-App/README.md

  - serviceaccount Credentials

 # create Continuous Integration CI pipline :

   -  pull code from github
-  -  build py-app image you can use (docker - buildah - kaniko - or anything else) to build your image
+  -  build node-app image using docker and buildah to build your image
   -  push this image to dockerhub
   -  trigger CD pipline to run